harrytmthy/harrytmthy/README.md

 Instead of showcasing apps that are difficult to measure, I decided to build SDKs that solve real-world issues with clear measurements and _top tier_ performance.

+Currently open to Android roles with immediate availability.
+Just ping me at [LinkedIn](https://www.linkedin.com/in/harrytmthy/), and I'll reply fast!

 ## Featured Projects

 - **[SafeBox](https://github.com/harrytmthy/safebox)**